patchedsoul/stellar/README.md

 that the date field __is filled out in a `yyyy/mm/dd` format while zero padding the `mm/mm` if needed!__ It will autofill to todays date otherwise.

+Because the editor supports markdown sytax for formatting your text it will also support html and some inline CSS!

 __Search__

 The search page presents a form.
 This form will allow querying of your entries